MinaProtocol/mina/src/app/website/posts/scans.markdown

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_1F9E16749B17DC54549D96B5A3247F680EDDCCCB3DD78CFE222A02DA9883D4EE_1544566047415_naive-base.png)

-As we add Base work, we give way for a series of Merge jobs that can be completed in the next step:
+As we add Base work, we give way for a series of Merge jobs that can be completed in the next&nbsp;step:

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_1F9E16749B17DC54549D96B5A3247F680EDDCCCB3DD78CFE222A02DA9883D4EE_1544566064396_naive-merge.png)